 Can packing peanuts be reused?

 Yes.
 The simplest way to reuse packing peanuts is in another package you need to ship.
 You can also donate them to UPS or other shipping stores, who will gladly reuse the material.
-Not sure where to go?
-Use the 24-hour automated Peanut Hotline at 800-828-2214 to find a retailer near you that will reuse them.

 Are there more sustainable packing alternatives?